SnowflurrySDK/Snowflurry.jl/docs/src/getting_started.md

 Make sure your system has Julia installed.
 If not, download the latest version from [https://julialang.org/downloads/](https://julialang.org/downloads/).

-We officially support the [latest stable release](https://julialang.org/downloads/#current_stable_release) and the [latest Long-term support release](https://julialang.org/downloads/#long_term_support_release).
+We officially support the [latest stable release](https://julialang.org/downloads/#current_stable_release) and the [latest Long-Term Support (LTS) release](https://julialang.org/downloads/#long_term_support_release).
 Any release in-between should work (please submit a Github issue if they don't), but we only actively test against the LTS and the latest stable version.

 ### Installing the Snowflurry package
 !!! note